 When you are told that at 4 generations the percentage is 46.67%, this means that 4667 of 10,000 men will share a most recent common ancestor with their match at 4 generations or less.
 (For 10,000 random men who have a known connecting paper trail with their match and are GD=2 at 67 markers)

-You ARE NOT looking for the level above 50% or above 90%.
-You are also not correct in simply stating that the number of generations correlating to 50% or 90% is the specific separation you have with your match. (it might be true - but so are all of the other possibilities
+You ARE NOT looking for the level above 50% or above 90% and men with a level below some threshhold (say 25% should not be rejected as your relevant matches.
+You are also not correct in simply stating that the number of generations correlating to 50% or to 90% is the specific separation you have with your match. (it might be true - but so are ALL of the other possibilities